Train Like Rob Logo

 3. Nobody’s Talking About Your Hormones

-The need to address how the Fitness Industry is Failing People Over 40 is urgent for health professionals.
+The need to address this is urgent for health professionals.

 Once you hit 40, your hormones shift in ways that directly affect how your body responds to training.
 Testosterone gradually declines in men.
 Women move through perimenopause and menopause with significant estrogen and progesterone fluctuations.
 Insulin resistance can increase, making fat loss harder.
 Thyroid function may slow, affecting metabolism and energy levels.